manchestergirlgeeks/cheerlights-tree/README.md

 3. Open the file mggtree_fix.py by double clicking on it (by default, this will launch in Thonny).
 Look through the code for lines with code comments (these will show up in grey) and replace the word SOMETHING on those lines with the correct code.
 Make sure you save your changes!

+(If you are using this repo without being present at the workshop, the correct version of the code is in mggtree.py.
+If you'd like to just use the correct version, you'll need to change the line in steps 4 and 5 to make sure you run the right code.)

 4. You can check your code is working.
 Go back to your terminal window and type:

     `python /home/pi/Desktop/mggtree_fix.py`